 Music is all about breaking boundaries, and if you want to be like no other artist before you, then you are in the right place!
 We will write your story.
 We will craft your sound.
 We will focus on YOU and what YOU have to say.
 Let's get to work!

 I am an Artist/Producer/Songwriter in Yokohama, Japan.
-I am not really sure how to describe my style but I take inspiration from hip-hop, jazz, rock, blues, RnB, and I am genuinely interested in anything new that I come across.
-I like to scour the internet for these new, experimental artists.
-Because like them, I hope to create something that pushes the art forward every time.
+Not really sure how to describe my style but I take inspiration from hip-hop, jazz, rock, blues, RnB, and I am genuinely interested in anything new that I come across.
+I like to scour the internet for these new, experimental artists because like them, I hope to create something that pushes the art forward every time.

-I offer mixing and mastering services, but should you need help with any other aspect of the production process (Composing, Songwriting, Arrangement, etc.), I am more than willing to help.
+I offer mixing and mastering services, but should you need help with any other aspect of the production process (Composing, Songwriting, Arrangement, etc.), I'm there too!

 ReviewsEndorse Kit Sleepy